FelipeRTognetta/Pinia_todo-list/README.md

 A Vue.js + Pinia study, on store management and api using json server for local development server.

 ## How to use this project
-first install all dependencies, using npm
+First install all dependencies.
+Using npm:

 ```npm
 npm install